jasonwaseq/cse13s_jwaseq/hw1/DESIGN.md

 In this homework, I will do the thing and solve important computer science problems and probably win a Turing Award for doing so.

-TODO(you): Structure different C programs across multiple files.
+TODO(Jason): Structure different C programs across multiple files.
 Create 5 different functions, a function called area_of_disk which takes the radius of a disk, and returns its area, using A = Pi * r2, a function called area_of_ring which is given the outer radius of a disk and the inner radius of the hole in the disk and returns the